Jonathan Sayeed: War on terrorism and the Iraq war

-After the 11 September terrorist attacks against the United States, the UK Parliament was recalled, and a solemn five-hour emergency sitting of the House of Commons debated the crisis.
+Following the 11 September terrorist attacks against the United States, the UK Parliament was recalled, and a solemn five-hour emergency sitting of the House of Commons debated the crisis.
 Jonathan Sayeed said that military might alone would not be enough to deal with the problem.
 "There has to be some understanding why there is such hatred for so many institutions within the United States.
 Unless we deal with some of the deep-seated causes, then more terrorists will come to the fore."
 However, the Prime Minister was adamant that there should be no "moral ambiguity" about the events in the US, that the entitlement to dislike the US could never justify the actions carried out.